ScriptFUSION/Porter/README.md

 Benefits
 --------

- * Defines a formal structure for data import APIs: [providers](#providers) represent one or more [resources](#resources) that fetch data from [connectors](#connectors).
+ * Defines an **interface trichotomy** for data imports: [providers](#providers) represent one or more [resources](#resources) that fetch data from [connectors](#connectors).
+These interfaces make it very easy to **test and mock** specific parts of the import lifecycle using industry standard tools, whether we want to mock at the connector level and feed in raw responses or mock at the resource level and feed in hydrated objects.
- * Provides efficient data processing interfaces to handle large data sets one record at a time, via iterators, which can be implemented using generators.
+ * Provides **memory-efficient data processing** interfaces that handle large data sets one record at a time, via iterators, which can be implemented using deferred execution with generators.
- * [Asynchronous](#asynchronous) imports offer highly efficient CPU-bound data processing for large scale imports across multiple connections concurrently.
+ * [Asynchronous](#asynchronous) imports offer highly efficient **CPU-bound data processing** for large scale imports across multiple connections concurrently, eliminating network latency performance bottlenecks.
+Concurrency can be **rate-limited** using [throttling](#throttling).
- * Protects against intermittent network failures with [durability](#durability) features.
+ * Protects against intermittent network failures with [durability](#durability) features that transparently and **automatically retry failed data fetches**.
- * Offers post-import [transformations](#transformers), such as [filtering](#filtering) and [mapping][MappingTransformer], to transform third-party into data useful for first-party applications.
+ * Offers post-import [transformations](#transformers), such as [filtering](#filtering) and [mapping][MappingTransformer], to transform third-party data into useful data for our applications.
  * Supports PSR-6 [caching](#caching), at the connector level, for each fetch operation.
  * Joins two or more linked data sets together using [sub-imports][Sub-imports] automatically.